 This Honey Sesame Chicken is always one of our most popular Instant Pot recipes.
 It tastes just like your favorite restaurant carry-out meal, with tender chunks of chicken are coated in a sticky-sweet honey sauce.

-If you’re ready, you can also try using the pot in pot Instant Pot cooking method to cook your rice.
+I recommend trying pot in pot Instant Pot cooking method to cook your white rice.
 (Just follow the steps in the note at the bottom of the recipe.)

 This Instant Pot Kalua Pork is where the magic of pressure cooking really shows—it’s a 16-hour oven recipe that’s cooked in just 90 minutes at High Pressure!

 This recipe will take a little longer than the others we’ve done this week, so be sure to plan for the time it will take for the pot to come to pressure and then to release pressure.
 But we promise it will be worth it for this fork-tender Hawaiian favorite!

 I think Kalua pork is a great option for a busy weekend.
 Just brown the meat, put it in the pressure cooker, and come back in two hours to serve it over white rice!